 “The Annapurna Base Camp (ABC) trek is the tranquil and best scenic base camp trek in Himalayan world.”

 Annapurna base camp is commonly known as ABC (4,130m) but it is also called an Annapurna Sanctuary Trek (Annapurna Deuthali in Nepali).
 It is one of the most popular trekking areas in Nepal.
 The peak trekking season is swarming making all available tea houses not enough for trekkers for their lodging.
 This trek offers fine close-up mountain views without the acclimatization problems like the Everest regions.
 The trekking trail to spectacular ABC completes in one week.
-Although it has some long steps ascents and descents, mainly on stone steps and the trek will not be difficult as we move with the team enchanted by natural beauty on pathway.
+Although it has some long steps ascents and descents, mainly on stone steps and the trek will not be difficult as we move with the team enchanted by natural beauty on the pathway.
 Following the Annapurna Base Camp trekking route gradually uphill, we get to enjoy panoramic views of Hiunchuli, Machhapurchre (Fishtail) and Annapurna South peaks.

 Highlight of the Annapurna Base Camp Trek

-360 degree view of the Annapurna ranges in including Annapurna I, Annapurna South, Hiunchuli, Machhapuchhere, Gangapurna etc.
+- 360 degree view of the Annapurna ranges in including Annapurna I, Annapurna South, Hiunchuli, Machhapuchhere, Gangapurna etc.

-Trekking trail goes through rich flora and fauna forest.
+- Trekking trail goes through rich flora and fauna forest.

 Day1.
 Drive from Kathmandu (1,400m) to Pokhara (827m)

-Our office staff will pick you up from Hotel and escort you to the tourist bus station.
+Our office staff will pick you up from the Hotel and escort you to the tourist bus station.
 You will drive to Pokhara around 6/7hrs which is 200km from Kathmandu.
 A beautiful valley set on the bank of Phewa Lake, Pokhara is also known for its panoramic views of Annapurna, Machapuchare (Fishtail) in the north, Dhaulagiri in the west, Lamjung Himal and Manaslu in the east.
 It is smaller and much less hectic than Kathmandu which provides the perfect starting point for our trek.

-Overnight at hotel.
+Overnight at the hotel.